cometbft/cometbft/docs/guides/tools/proposer-based-timestamps-runbook.md

 #### Check if Your NTP Daemon is Synchronized

+We provide two examples here, for `chrony` and `timesync`, but these steps should be adapted if you are using a different daemon.

+If you find that the NTP is not synchronizing, remember allow NTP traffic (123/UDP) to your NTP servers.

+##### `chrony`

-Check the status of your local `chrony` NTP daemon using by running the following:
+Check the status of your `chrony` deamon by running the following command:

 ```shell
 $ chronyc tracking